The Transformative Power of Dance...

 About bbmoves

-Bernard Brown/bbmoves, founded in 2014, began as a call to action.
+Bernard Brown/bbmoves, founded in 2015, began as a call to action.
 Inspired by arts and social justice movements of the past and present, Bernard Brown/bbmoves aims to serve as a conduit for the oppressed to express their voices.
-Artistic Director, Bernard Brown, has been featured in the New York and Los Angeles Times for his Dance Activism.
+Artistic Director, Bernard Brown, has been featured in Dance Magazine, the New York Times and Los Angeles Times for his Dance Activism.
 The company also seeks to preserve the legacy of historic dance works.
-Bernard Brown/bbmoves has been presented at Royce Hall, REDCAT, Aratani Theatre, Highways Performance Space, Fowler Museum, ODC Theater, Los Angeles Dance Festival (Diavolo Dance Space), HomeLA, Japanese American National Museum, Miles Memorial Playhouse, and the Crocker Art Museum.
+Bernard Brown/bbmoves has been presented at Royce Hall, REDCAT, Aratani Theatre, Highways Performance Space, Fowler Museum, ODC Theater, Los Angeles Dance Festival, HomeLA, Japanese American National Museum, Miles Memorial Playhouse, and the Crocker Art Museum.
 The company's work has been supported by the City of Los Angeles' Department of Cultural Affairs, Sacramento State University, and Dance/USA.
 The company has collaborated with Steven T. Gordon, emerging Los Angeles artist DeFacto X, and with jazz great, Kenny Burrell.

 Mission Statement